Automated Screwdriving for Automotive

 Advantages of Automated Screwdriving with Teradyne Robotics

-Manual screwdriving in automotive assembly often limits takt time and introduces quality variability across shifts and models.
-Frequent changeovers, tight tolerances, and ergonomic strain make sustained consistency difficult at scale.
+Manual screwdriving in automotive assembly often limits takt time and can introduce quality variability across shifts and models.
+Multiple process locations in close proximity, tight tolerances, and ergonomic strain make sustained consistency difficult at scale.
+Quality challenges can drive fines from the OEM, stop production lines or create costly manual inspection requirements on the supplier.

-UR cobots deliver controlled force, speed, and positioning to ensure every fastener is driven to specification—without slowing production or increasing operator risk.
+UR collaborative robots deliver controlled force, speed, and positioning to ensure every fastener at every stage of the process is driven to specification—without slowing production or increasing operator risk.
+And UR collaborative robots are more easily deployed than traditional automation as a six sigma, kaizen, or lean continuous improvement project on existing production lines and workcells.

 Why Automate Screwdriving in Automotive Assembly